 Features added to the appliance in v8.2 make recovering from a failed master or slave extremely simple, quick and painless.
 This method can be used when either the master or slave of an HA Clustered Pair has failed and must be re-introduced/replaced.
 It works by recovering the configuration from the remaining working appliance, whether this is the master or the slave and restoring the HA pair without any disruption to load balanced services.
-For more details on this method please refer to page 294.
+More details about this method are available here.
 For a failed single appliance, recovery is achieved by restoring the XML configuration file and firewall script/SSL certificates/Layer 7 manual configuration/WAF manual configuration/GSLB configuration as appropriate.